hudelin24/Actuation-compatible-tracking-for-in-vivo-navigation-of-miniature-robots/Data/Data.md

 A `float` number indicates the sensor array timestamp.

 # MTT
-It is actually MCT_calib after calibration.
+It is actually the re-organized MCT_calib after MCT-based calibration.

 # magnetic_noise.pyth